untitled-programmer/React-Machine/README.md

 # React-Machine 🤖

-*React-Machine is a powerful command-line interface (CLI) tool designed to provide a free and open-source alternative to Jacksfilms React Bot.
+*React-Machine is a command-line interface (CLI) tool designed to provide a free and open-source alternative to Jacksfilms React Bot.
 Written entirely in Python.*

 ## **⭐ Features**